Staff

 Qualified February 1979, Guys Hospital, London.
 Adrian was born in Bishop’s Castle and feels privileged to be able to return home to work in a rural general practice.
 He is a generalist but has a special interest in the Community Hospital and palliative care.
 He is also involved in representing the needs of a rural community within the health economy of Shropshire and the West Midlands.

-• DR MARWAN AL-NASIRI
+• DR DAVID MITCHELL

 • DR THOMAS DAVIES